-Let’s now get to the most critical section — actually writing.
-Here are some strategies for creating a great first draft.
+Here are some valuable strategies for creating a great first draft.

 This is one of the most crucial steps.
-Journalists and writers from around the world start all their work by first outlining.
+Journalists and writers from around the world start all their work by outlining first.
 Write down the headings and subheadings on a blank page.

-Later add some bullet points below each heading to indicate the information you would arrange in an order.
+Later, add some bullet points below each heading to indicate the information you would arrange in order.
 Some writers also use a separate digital-notes file or notebook to make this outline.
 Here is a basic outline you can follow for content writing:

 The introduction should offer a glimpse into what’s yet to come.

 These are the first few paragraphs that establish the facts and points of the article.
 Most vital information should be given to readers in this part.

 Elaborate on the points explained above and convince readers about your narrative.